-Eat: Among The Flowers Cafe and Detente offer outdoor seating, a tempting wine list and small plates for sampling.
-Flatbread Company at the MV Airport (former Hot Tin Roof) offers excellent wood-fired pizza, full bar and an outdoor courtyard to congregate with friends & family.
+Eat: Among The Flowers Cafe, Alchemy, The Atlantic and Detente are among the downtown restaurants offering outdoor seating.
+Check out the numerous tempting wine lists and small plates for sampling.
+Isola offers excellent wood-fired pizza, full bar and an outdoor courtyard to congregate with friends and family.

 Oak Bluffs, Martha’s Vineyard